dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

     3. Only managers can queue or listen to events Other services should not care about events.
 It's not their business.
     4. No service should be able to call it's sibling. (sideway call)

-6. Strive for symmetry
-    The symmetry in software systems manifests in repeated call patterns across use cases.
-    Symmetry is so fundamental for good design that you should generally see the same call patterns across Managers.

 # ■■■ Day 9
 # ■ Composition